-Stonehenge is working towards becoming an accredited Queensland Tidy Town.
+Stonehenge is currently a 2 star accredited Queensland Tidy Town.
 You can tell us what you think by voting in the poll.

 Stonehenge is a small outback town in central west Queensland, in the Shire of Barcoo.
 Its name originates from when the area was a stopping point for bullock teams.
 A stone hut used by the bullock drivers to overnight in eventually fell into disuse, and the stone remains became known as Stonehenge.

 Nearby is one of three areas used to base the Australian Department of Defence’s over-the-horizon radar system.

 Located in Far West Queensland, in the heart of the Channel Country, Barcoo region is one of the more remote shires with an area of 61,974 square kilometres in far Western Queensland, incorporating the townships of Jundah, Stonehenge and Windorah.
 The Barcoo Shire lays claim to the most exceptionally unique place in Australia and the world.
 It is the only place where two prominent and significate inland rivers, the Thomson and Barcoo meet to form a creek the Cooper Creek.
 Rich in history, the Barcoo Shire has an outback experience to offer everyone.
 Along with unique rustic landscapes, distinctive flora and fauna, spectacular wildlife, freshwater fishing, golf, bird watching and stunning sunsets.
 The Barcoo is also home to Magee’s Shanty, birth place of the famous Bush Christening renowned by Banjo Paterson.
 The welcoming three outback towns of Windorah, Jundah and Stonehenge can all be easily accessed via sealed roads and are located within a leisurely drive to the major towns of Longreach or Quilpie.
 Barcoo Shire is the gateway to Birdsville, Bedourie, Innaminka, Quilpie or Longreach and Winton to the north.